BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ### **Key Features**

 - **Batch Processing:** Apply metadata changes to all files in a folder at once, with progress tracking in the console output.
-- **Auto-Tag:** Automatically fetch metadata from MusicBrainz, VGMdb, and Discogs databases based on filenames or audio fingerprints.
+- **Auto-Tag:** Automatically fetch metadata from AcoustID, MusicBrainz, and VGMdb databases using audio fingerprinting technology.
 - **Album Artwork:** Embed cover images directly into files via drag-and-drop or file browser selection.
 - **Field Storage:** Save up to 20 field configurations with timestamps for quick reuse across different sessions.
 - **Multi-Format Support:** Edit metadata in 8 audio formats and 6 video formats with full tag support.